The Creator MBA

 Typically, the object of a startup is to make something that people want.
 Founders do this by testing different versions of their value proposition, as well as stripped down versions of their product to figure out what resonates most with prospective customers.
 Tight feedback loops help founders move quickly in order to find product-market fit, a tried-and-true formula that creators can learn a lot from.

 Enter: Creator-market fit.
 Not every creator is a fit for TikTok—but every creator is a fit for some platform.
-Rather than becoming attached to one specific persona, platform, or content-type, creators should cycle through different experiments to find a content and business model combination that resonates with their specific audience.Â
+Rather than becoming attached to one specific persona, platform, or content-type, creators should cycle through different experiments to find a content and business model combination that resonates with their specific audience.

-Successful creators such as Ali Abdaal have proactively iterated their value propositions to achieve creator-market-fit.
-Over the years, he has narrowed down on his niche by experimenting with content that aligns with what his audience wants, and his own expertise.
-He realized that talking about fitness is not effective when his audience wants him to share productivity tips—he has since crafted his content and brand accordingly.
 We are working towards creator-market fit ourselves with Means of Creation.
 It started out as a live talk show, which then moved to Clubhouse, and then we decided to publish pre-recorded podcasts that allowed for a bit more nuance and depth.
-The Means of Creation newsletter also went through a similar molding process—it started out as a news roundup and then moved towards more in-depth essays (the current format).Aspiring creators should iterate in a similar way—whether that’s objective data or subjective intuition.
-Yes, successful creators proactively dissect KPIs such as retention, engagement, and so on.
-But while numbers are important, intuition is important too—the best creators are like artists with an intuitive sense of what people might enjoy.
-The data just helps them make well-informed artistic decisions.Â
+The Means of Creation newsletter also went through a similar molding process—it started out as a news roundup and then moved towards more in-depth essays (the current format).

 OpEx and CapEx for Creators

 When creators spend money on renting a luxurious mansion, hiring a personal trainer, or wearing Invisalign, it is often seen as irrational and excessive.
 But really, it’s just an investment in their product.
 Creators spending money to display an aspirational lifestyle is not unlike startup founders spending money to design products to fit a market need.
-MrBeast, one of YouTube’s most famous and highest paid creators often ends up spending more money than he makes to keep up with his personal brand of creating outrageous content, which usually involves high budget stunts and pranks.Â
+MrBeast, one of YouTube’s most famous and highest paid creators often ends up spending more money than he makes to keep up with his personal brand of creating outrageous content, which usually involves high budget stunts and pranks.

 In some cases, this kind of investment literally entails physical modifications—we previously spoke to Aella, a top creator on OnlyFans, who underwent plastic surgery to become more appealing to her fans.
 For Aella, the surgery was a CapEx investment to have higher financial returns in the future.
 Of course, investments like these are not new or exclusive to internet creators—Hollywood stars have worked with plastic surgeons, personal trainers, and expensive stylists for decades.
-But what is new is the market for this type of investment—more people than ever want to pay to portray an aspirational lifestyle.Â
+But what is new is the market for this type of investment—more people than ever want to pay to portray an aspirational lifestyle.

 Of course, this kind of spending is risky.
 Aspiring creators often spend too much and with little to show for it.
-Research in 2019 indicated that Gen Zers and millennials in the UK were spending ÂŁ400 every month to showcase an Instagram-friendly life, with seven out of ten ending up in debt.Â
+Research in 2019 indicated that Gen Zers and millennials in the UK were spending £400 every month to showcase an Instagram-friendly life, with seven out of ten ending up in debt.

 Creators take on many potential risks when they invest in themselves.
 But if we begin to look at them as businesses, these kinds of investments start to make strategic sense.